mjperrone/dot_files/README.md

 * name tmux sessions by default, numbered or whatever
 * run tmux/screen automatically upon sshing into things
 * ssh-agent set up properly
+* tmux and vim using sys clipboard
+* make vimdiff usable
+* set a python virtualenv up, and rbenv too while you're at it